Seigniorage: The Profit of Creating Money

 Since the cost of producing fiat money is low, the face value of the currency can be much larger than its production cost.
-For instance, it costs 6¢ to print a United States (US) Federal Reserve note, regardless of its denomination.
-Hence, the printer of paper currency profits by creating more money.
+For instance, it costs 6¢ to 14¢ to print a United States (US) Federal Reserve note, depending on its denomination.
+(The Fed - How much does it cost to produce currency and coin? ) Hence, the printer of paper currency profits by creating more money.
 The value of money over its cost of production is called seigniorage.

 There is some seigniorage in minting commodity monies as well — but not always.
 In 2013, the cost of minting a US penny was 2¢ and the cost to mint a nickel was a dime.
 However, when there is a profit, it is not nearly as great as it is for paper currency, since commodity money does have intrinsic value.
 Sometimes, governments increase their seigniorage profits by debasing their coins with cheaper metals; other times, the government will stop producing the coin, as the US did with the half-cent in 1857.